OGRECave/ogre/Docs/src/hardware-buffers.md

 ## Updating Vertex Buffers {#Updating-Vertex-Buffers}

 The complexity of updating a vertex buffer entirely depends on how its contents are laid out.
 You can [lock a buffer](@ref Locking-buffers), but how you write data into it vert much depends on what it contains.
-Lets start with a vert simple example.
-Lets say you have a buffer which only contains vertex positions, so it only contains sets of 3 floating point numbers per vertex.
+Let's start with a vert simple example.
+Let's say you have a buffer which only contains vertex positions, so it only contains sets of 3 floating point numbers per vertex.
 In this case, all you need to do to write data into it is:

 ```cpp
 auto pFloat = static_cast<float*>(vbuf->lock(HardwareBuffer::HBL_DISCARD));